ayushpadlekar/Chat_App_Android/README.md

   - Start chat by selecting a user
 - 🧭 Jetpack Compose Navigation
 - 💅 Material 3 UI with custom theme
+  - Light custom theme with primary, secondary, and tertiary colors
+  - Consistent top bars and buttons

 ---